frareb/pi2p_docu/pi2p_docuWebsite/docs/docClim02.md

 Finally!
 You got the components, made the board, flashed the bootloader, now it's time to program it for real!
 To do this, you need (as stated above) a serial programming interface, for instance a FT232 module; the board as a connector (J4) that suits perfectly for this module, so just plug it in:

-- PI2Puino J4 pin 1 GND to the FT232 GND
+- PI2Puino J4 pin 1 GND to the FT232 GND;
-- PI2Puino J4 pin 2 NC to nothing
+- PI2Puino J4 pin 2 NC to nothing;
-- PI2Puino J4 pin 3 VCC to the FT232 VCC
+- PI2Puino J4 pin 3 VCC to the FT232 VCC;
-- PI2Puino J4 pin 4 TX to the FT232 RX
+- PI2Puino J4 pin 4 TX to the FT232 RX **or** the FT232 TX;
-- PI2Puino J4 pin 5 RX to the FT232 TX
+- PI2Puino J4 pin 5 RX to the FT232 TX **or** the FT232 RX;
-- PI2Puino J4 pin 6 DTR to the FT232 DTR
+- PI2Puino J4 pin 6 DTR to the FT232 DTR.

+Depending on your serial module, pins RX and TX may or may not be reversed; you'll need to adapt the RX/TX matching on the board in order to program it.
 Then, plug your computer to the module, and upload a program using the same configuration as above.
 Your program should now work perfectly!

 ## 2. Alternatives